pedrosanzmtz/TimeSeriesClassification/README.md

-# Time Series' Clustering and Classification
+# Time Series Classification

-Clustering and Classification on time series from different sources using machine learning algorithms.
+Classification on time series from different sources using machine learning algorithms.
 This project will contain code, files and notebook to use as my thesis.

 ## System requirements